omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 Using the pipe operator `%v%` we assign vertex attributes to the network.

-The smoking variable has missing, `NA` values, but we recode assigning a value of 1, `tobacco[is.na(tobacco)] <- 1`.
-In which case it corresponds to the non-smokers category.
-We assume the Null values that are missing completely at random, so that they there is no underlying process, unobserved factors linked to these observations.
+The smoking variable has missing, `NA` values, but we recode these with a value of 1, `tobacco[is.na(tobacco)] <- 1`, this is in-line with coding practice that was followed in the original survey, where 1 was assigned to non-smokers.
+In this way we assume all Null values to be missing completely at random, in other words that there is no underlying process, unobserved factors linked to the 'missing' nature of these observations.

 ``` r
 tobacco[is.na(tobacco)] <- 1